Exmoor: Wardens

-The first recorded wardens were Dodo, Almer & Godric who were named in the Domesday Book (1087) as "foresters of Widepolla", Withypool having been the ancient capital of the forest.
+The first recorded wardens were Dodo, Almer and Godric who were named in the Domesday Book (1086) as "foresters of Widepolla", Withypool having been the ancient capital of the forest.
 The family of Denys were associated with Ilchester and "Petherton".
 William of Wrotham, who died in 1217, was steward of the forests of Exmoor and North Petherton, Somerset.
 Walter and Robert were named as foresters of Exmoor when they witnessed an early 13th-century grant to Forde Abbey.
 In 1276 the jurors of Brushford manor made a complaint about John de Camera in the Court of Exchequer in which he was described as forester of Exmoor.

 William Lucar of "Wythecomb", the brother of Elizabeth Lucar, was forester temp. under Henry VI, between 1422 and 1461.
 William de Botreaux, 3rd Baron Botreaux was appointed in 1435 warden of the forests of Exmoor and Neroche for life by Richard Duke of York.
 The Botreaux family had long held the manor of Molland at the southern edge of Exmoor, but were probably resident mainly at North Cadbury in Somerset.
 On 10 May 1461 William Bourchier, 9th Baron FitzWarin, feudal baron of Bampton was appointed by King Edward IV as Master Forester of the Forests of Exmoor and Neroche for life.
 Sir John Poyntz of Iron Acton, Gloucestershire, was warden or chief forester of Exmoor in 1568 when he brought an action in the Court of Exchequer against Henry Rolle (of Heanton Satchville, Petrockstowe), the powerful lord of the manors of Exton, Hawkridge and Withypool.

 In 1608 Sir Hugh Pollard was named as chief forester in a suit brought before the Court of Exchequer by his deputy William Pincombe.
 James Butler, 1st Duke of Ormonde, was named as Keeper of Exmoor Forest in 1660 and 1661.
 James Boevey was a forester in the 17th century.
 Sir Richard Acland (or possibly Sir Thomas Dyke Acland) was the last forester up to 1818.
 One of the roles of the Warden was Master of Staghounds and this role continued to be exercised by the Master of the Devon and Somerset Staghounds, a position extant today.
 By 1820 the royal forest had been divided up.
 A quarter of the forest, 10262 acre, was sold to John Knight (1765–1850) in 1818.
 This section comprises the present Exmoor Parish, whose parish church is situated in Simonsbath.